MatzeLopi/c4everyone/README.md

 ### Week 7: Game of Hex

 Week 7 contains the rest of the Assignments since they all relate to the game of Hex
-- Implement Game of Hex
+- Implement Game of Hex and use Graph Theory to play it.
-- Implement Smart AI opponent
+- Implement Smart AI opponent.
+- Use Monte Carlo Simulation to generate Smart AI agent.